mui/mui-x/docs/data/data-grid/editing/editing.md

 - `onRowEditStart`
 - `onRowEditStop`

-The events and props are called with an object contaning the row ID and field that is being edited.
+These events and props are called with an object containing the row ID and column field of the cell that is being edited.
 Also, the object contains a `reason` param specifying which type of interaction caused the event to be fired (e.g. `cellDoubleClick` for when a double-click starts the edit mode).

 The following demo prevents stoping the edit mode of a cell when that same cell loses focus by a click outside it.